kodango/mark-directory/README.md

 Provides a quick way to change directory from the command line.

+It's so small that everyone can understand it and then customize for yourself.

-It's a improved version of [Quickly navigate your filesystem from the command-line](http://jeroenjanssens.com/2013/08/16/quickly-navigate-your-filesystem-from-the-command-line.html) which originally written by [@jeroen janssens](https://twitter.com/jeroenhjanssens/):
+It's an improved version of which originally written by [@jeroen janssens](https://twitter.com/jeroenhjanssens/), thanks for his smart work.

+[@jeroen janssens](https://twitter.com/jeroenhjanssens/) has posted an article "[Quickly navigate your filesystem from the command-line](http://jeroenjanssens.com/2013/08/16/quickly-navigate-your-filesystem-from-the-command-line.html)" to introduce the smart tool

+The improved points:

 * Provides a simple install/uninstall script;
 * Only complete the first argument for `jump` or `unmark`;
-* Make the `marks` command work both GNU Linux and MAC OSX;
+* Make the `marks` command work on both GNU Linux and MAC OSX;
 * More hint when error occured, redirect error message to stderr;
 * When run `mark` command, set default mark name to directory basename;
 * Make `jump` command more smarter, just like `cd`;

-The main advantage is, the tool is so small that everyone can understand it and then customize for yourself.

 Usage
 =====